 The vision of TCAT leadership is to create a Thurston County where public and private community actions mitigating climate change are central to a healthy and prosperous future.

-Tom currently serves as board President and is a founding member of TCAT.
+Tom currently serves as Board Chair and is a founding member of TCAT.
 His primary role with TCAT is organizing the county-wide greenhouse gas inventory and developing a county-wide clean energy program.
 He has lived and worked in Thurston County for the past 25 years and has over 40 years experience working with community development, education, health, environmental, and transportation organizations.
 He has provided training on sustainability in Thurston County and throughout the Puget Sound region, with numerous presentations to elected officials.
 Tom has also worked with Native American communities in the Pacific Northwest and with state transportation agencies nationwide.

-Dave joined TCAT in 2014 and, his current role is Board Treasurer.
+Dave joined TCAT in 2014, and his current role is Board Treasurer.
 After 27 years of service, he retired as Lieutenant with Lacey Fire District Three.
 His community service includes participation on the Board of Solar Washington for one year and the Tenino City Council for three years.
 Dave is committed to bringing renewable energy and energy efficiency to low and fixed income residents of Thurston County.

 Geoff is the Director of Facility & Technology Services at Providence SW Washington Region where he has oversight for facility, security and medical equipment operations for two hospitals and 34 clinics.
 Geoff has dedicated his career to developing high performance healthcare facilities – having substantially improved energy efficiency at four major medical facilities in Western Washington.
 His current focus is on improving sustainability of Providence operations in Southwest Washington.
 Geoff is a professional engineer licensed in the State of Washington and has certifications in Energy Management and Health Care Facility Management.
 In 2015, Geoff committed to a “car – free” lifestyle as a means of living out his value of environmental stewardship and personal responsibility for health.